unikraft/docs/content/en/community/hackathons/sessions/bincompat/content/Overview_01.-The-Process-of-Loading-and-Running-an-Application-with-Binary-Compatibility.md

 sudo qemu-guest -kernel build/unikernel_image -initrd helloworld_binary
 ```

-After the unikernel gets the binary the next step is to load it into memory.
+After the unikernel reads the binary the next step is to load it into memory.
 The dominant format for executables is the *Executable and Linkable File* format (ELF), so, in order to run executables we need an ELF loader.
 The job of the ELF Loader is to load the executable into the main memory.
 It does so by reading the program headers located in the ELF formatted executable and acting accordingly.